1983 Labour Party leadership election (UK): Results

-Neil Kinnock won the election with an outright majority and Roy Hattersley became his deputy, beating Michael Meacher.
-Kinnock remained leader until 1992.
-Kinnock fought in two further elections, both unsuccessfully.
-He failed to beat Margaret Thatcher in the 1987 general election despite gaining some seats.
-Kinnock resigned as leader following a fourth successive Labour defeat at the hands of John Major in the 1992 election.
-He resigned as leader shortly afterwards, paving the way for John Smith.
+Neil Kinnock won the election with an outright majority; Roy Hattersley became his deputy (see 1983 Labour Party deputy leadership election), beating Michael Meacher.
+As Leader, Kinnock fought two general elections, both unsuccessfully.
+Labour was again beaten by a landslide at the 1987 general election despite gaining some seats, and suffered a fourth successive (though this time much closer) defeat at the 1992 election.
+Kinnock resigned as leader shortly afterwards, paving the way for John Smith.